 Delve into your family’s history and you’ll find tales as strange as this one—moments when, if things had turned by even one degree, you wouldn’t have made it here.

 Let’s make the most of this miracle.

 P.S.
-I would love for you to share your own stories of healing, especially any that seem strange or particularly charged to you.
+I’d love for you to share your own stories of healing, especially any that seem strange or particularly charged to you.
 Feel free to write in the comments or, if you prefer, send me a message.
-I’m gathering material for a new book, and your gifts would be most welcome.
+Happy holidays.